Compressed Feature Quality Assessment: Dataset and Baselines: Introduction

 \section{Introduction}

-The rapid deployment of large foundation models (e.g., DINOv2, LLaMA3) across distributed and resource-constrained environments has created a growing need to transmit intermediate features rather than raw signals.
+Rapid deployment of large foundation models (e.g., DINOv2 \cite{oquab2023dinov2}, LLaMA3 \cite{dubey2024llama}) in distributed and resource-constrained environments has created a growing need to transmit intermediate features rather than raw signals \cite{gao2024feature}.
 Feature coding, which compresses these intermediate representations, plays a vital role in enabling scalable, privacy-preserving, and efficient systems.
-Unlike traditional image or video coding that prioritizes perceptual quality, feature coding targets the preservation of task-relevant semantics embedded in deep representations.
+Unlike traditional image or video coding that prioritizes perceptual quality, feature coding targets the preservation of task-relevant semantics embedded in feature representations.

-However, feature coding inevitably introduces semantic degradation: a loss of discriminative information that can compromise downstream performance.
-This degradation is fundamentally different from pixel-level distortions and often cannot be captured by conventional distortion metrics such as MSE or PSNR.
-While task accuracy is a more reliable indicator of semantic quality, it is impractical for deployment: downstream tasks may be inaccessible, costly to run, or unavailable at compression time.
-These limitations highlight an urgent and underexplored problem: Compressed Feature Quality Assessment (CFQA) — how can we estimate the semantic quality of compressed features without relying on downstream inference?
+However, feature coding inevitably introduces semantic degradation: a loss of semantic information that may compromise the performance of large models.
+This degradation is fundamentally different from pixel-level distortions and often cannot be captured by conventional distortion metrics such as MSE or SSIM.
+Although task accuracy is a more reliable measurement of semantic distortion, it is impractical for practical deployments: downstream tasks may be inaccessible, costly to run, or unavailable in the feature coding process.
+These limitations highlight an urgent and underexplored problem: \textbf{Compressed Feature Quality Assessment (CFQA)} -- How can we estimate the semantic distortion of compressed features without relying on downstream inference?

 Solving CFQA presents several challenges.
-First, there is no standard dataset that provides compressed features with corresponding task performance across multiple tasks and codecs.
-Second, existing similarity metrics lack validation for high-dimensional features and often fail to generalize across tasks.
-Third, there is no unified protocol for evaluating whether a given metric faithfully reflects semantic degradation.
+First, there is no public dataset that provides compressed features with corresponding task performance across multiple tasks and codecs.
+Second, existing similarity metrics lack validation for high-dimensional features and often fail to generalize across various tasks.
+Third, the field lacks a unified evaluation protocol to assess whether a given metric reliably measures semantic distortion.

-To bridge this gap, we take the first step toward systematic study of CFQA.
-In contrast to prior works that rely on task supervision or task-specific codecs, we treat CFQA as a standalone problem and aim to benchmark its core components: datasets, metrics, and evaluation protocols.